Delirium

-Delirium is traditionally viewed as a short-term, temporary problem.
-However, evidence is growing that it may persist for weeks to months in many people, especially in older people.
-In hospitalized patients, delirium is linked to poor outcomes, such as higher risk of death, complications, long hospital stays, and nursing home care.
-Poor outcomes are particularly common among older adults whose delirium continues for a long time.
+Delirium may last for weeks to months in older adults.
+Poor health outcomes are particularly common among older adults whose delirium continues for a long time.

 Caregiver and Family Assistance